 The mountain city of Baguio in the Philippines has long been known as the country's Summer Capital.
-Generations of visitors make the long trek to Baguio in the summer to escape the stifling heat of the lowland cities.
+Generations of visitors make the long trek to Baguio from Manila in the summer to escape the stifling heat of the lowland cities.

 It's not just the soothing climate, though, that draws the tourists in.
 Great food?
 Panoramic landscapes?
 Good accommodations?
 Check, check, and check.

 Memorable festivals?
 Check.

 The Panagbenga Festival beats them all as Baguio's top attraction.
 This so-called “flower festival” was first held in the early 90s to lift the people’s spirits after a devastating earthquake.
 The ensuing festival was so successful, they brought it back the year afterward, and the year after that… and never stopped.

 Over time, the festival format evolved and expanded to cover an entire month's worth of festivities.
 The event now promotes commerce and cultural development for both Baguio and the surrounding areas.

 While 2019’s Panagbenga officially begins on February 1, the real crowd draws happen between March 2 to 10, beginning with two back-to-back parades down Baguio’s main streets.

 Two parades represent the Panagbenga festival's main event, held towards the end of the month-long celebration period.
 The word "Panagbenga" literally means "season of blooming", so expect to see floats liberally decorated with blossoms, like those you’d find in Pasadena’s Rose Parade (the scale is smaller of course, due to Baguio’s tight streets).